stryker-mutator/stryker4s/docs/CONFIGURATION.md

 **Default value:** The directory from which the process is started
 **Mandatory:** No
 **Description:**
 With `base-dir` you specify the directory from which stryker4s starts and searches for mutations.
-The default for this is the directory from which the project is ran, which should be fine in most cases.
+The default for this is the directory from which the project is being run, which should be fine in most cases.

 #### test-runner